chinapedia/wikipedia.abstract.en/Page/Funeral.md

 The deceased is usually transported from the funeral home to a church in a hearse, a specialized vehicle designed to carry casketed remains.
 The deceased is often transported in a procession (also called a funeral cortège), with the hearse, funeral service vehicles, and private automobiles traveling in a procession to the church or other location where the services will be held.
 In a number of jurisdictions, special laws cover funeral processions – such as requiring most other vehicles to give right-of-way to a funeral procession.
 Funeral service vehicles may be equipped with light bars and special flashers to increase their visibility on the roads.
 They may also all have their headlights on, to identify which vehicles are part of the cortege, although the practice also has roots in ancient Roman customs.[49]
 After the funeral service, if the deceased is to be buried the funeral procession will proceed to a cemetery if not already there.
 If the deceased is to be cremated, the funeral procession may then proceed to the crematorium.

-Beethoven_Funerals.jpg's funeral as depicted by Franz Xaver Stöber.]]
+'s funeral as depicted by Franz Xaver Stöber.]]
 Religious funeral services commonly include prayers, readings from a sacred text, hymns (sung either by the attendees or a hired vocalist) and words of comfort by the clergy.
 Frequently, a relative or close friend will be asked to give a eulogy, which details happy memories and accomplishments rather than criticism.
 Sometimes the eulogy is delivered by clergy.
 Church bells may also be tolled both before and after the service.

 In some religious denominations, for example, Roman Catholic, and Anglican, eulogies from loved ones are somewhat discouraged during this service.
 In such cases, the eulogy is only done by a member of the clergy.
 This tradition is giving way to eulogies read by family members or friends.
 In these religions the coffin is traditionally closed at the end of the wake and is not re-opened for the funeral service.